import casadi as cs

 solver : t_proc (avg) t_wall (avg) n_eval

-Below you can inspect the keys in solution dictionary.
+Below, you can inspect the keys of the solution dictionary.
 We are looking for x here.
-Since the constraint violation in the report above is acceptable, we can skip the detailed inspection of g residuals.
-You can also check the value of cost f.
+Since the constraint violation in the solver report is acceptable, we can skip the detailed inspection of g residuals.
+You can also check the value of the cost f.

 sol.keys()dict_keys(['f', 'g', 'lam_g', 'lam_p', 'lam_x', 'x'])